-This article is aimed predominantly at those grapplers training and competing in Gi only tournaments.
+This article is aimed predominantly at those grapplers training and competing in Gi-only tournaments.
 The modern leg lock game is an undeniable part of Brazilian Jiu-Jitsu now, so there’s a clear need to address it appropriately.
-For those who part take in No-Gi training with Gi classes and those that train exclusively without the Gi Jiu-Jitsu, leg locks are not really of an unknown.
+For those who part take in No-Gi training with Gi classes and those that train exclusively without the Gi Jiu-Jitsu, leg locks are not really an unknown.
 However, the approach to training them might be.
 Most BJJ academies across the globe still tend to look at leg locks as advanced moves.
 This contradicts even the highly restrictive IBJJF rules, where ankle locks are allowed to all.
 So, how should you approach training, or for that matter, teaching Jiu-Jitsu leg locks?

 The main reason why Jiu-Jitsu leg locks are still a bit of a taboo is history.
-In a classic “Boogeyman” fashion, leg locks are the nasty, career-ending submission that hides in dark, dump places, waiting to scare the daylight out of you.
+In a classic “Boogeyman” fashion, leg locks are the nasty, career-ending submission that hides in dark, damp places, waiting to scare the daylight out of you.
 While the scare of this was real amongst grapplers, the perceived injury potential was way off.
 Even to this day, despite all the evidence to the contrary, people remain afraid of leg locks.
 This scare prevents people from either training them at all, or it contributes to faulty training strategies.
 In both cases, the result is falling back behind the rest of the BJJ community.
 The effects are all the taps you’re going to give away in tournaments. because of a Boogeyman scary story.

-Another big excuse people use to shy away from leg locks are rules.
+Another big excuse people use to shy away from leg locks are competition rules.
 The IBJJF doesn’t allow anything apart from straight ankle locks until brown belt level.
-For brown and black belts, kneebars and toe holds are also open fo use.
+For brown and black belts, kneebars and toe holds are also open for use.
 Conversely, people usually choose to start training Jiu-Jitsu leg locks once they can use them.
 Often, this means that even ankle locks get put off until brown belt.
 What you end up with then, is a grappler who is completely inept at leg locking.
-Trying to pick up the slack at brown belt is the same as trying to learn how to do a Kimura as a black belt.
+Trying to pick up the slack at the brown belt is the same as trying to learn how to do a Kimura as a black belt.
 While you have overall grappling knowledge, you’re very much behind in a certain aspect.
-And, as you should know by brown belt, there are no shortcuts to learning Jiu-Jitsu.
+And, as you should know by a brown belt, there are no shortcuts to learning Jiu-Jitsu.

 Investing In Leg Locks

 One of the best pieces of BJJ advice I ever got was back when I was a blue belt.
 A newly promoted black belt, whom I strongly respect and look up to was teaching at our academy.
 After a few rolls and plenty of kneebars induced taps later, he said to me “Invest in the legs”.
-That really made an impact with me.
+That really made an impact on me.
 Training at a Gi-mostly academy, there was no leg locking whatsoever on the curriculum.
 Not even defense.
 Which got me thinking.

 Instead of waiting until la technique becomes legal, you should be looking to master it.
 It is as simple as that.
-Ther’s no point in waiting until brown elt to even start training toe holds and kneebar.
+There’s no point in waiting until brown elt to even start training toe holds and kneebar.
 Should you do it straight off the bat?
 Of course not.
 Fundamentals are fundamentals for a reason.
-A good time to start playing with Jiu-Jitsu leg locks is blue belt.
+A good time to start playing with Jiu-Jitsu leg locks is the blue belt.
 And not just a freshly promoted one.
 People with a year or so experience at blue belt should already be acquainted with ankle locks at least.

-Ad you near purple belt, you should open up to learning leg locks.
+Ad you near the purple belt, you should open up to learning leg locks.
 This is going to give you years to practice them in training and think about them in competition.
 As you compete you’re going to discover where leg locks can fit into your game.
 And I’m not talking about training only inverted heel hooks.
 Competing with the Gi, under IBJJF rules is also a great platform to use leg locks on.

-Start training knee bars, ankle locks, and toe holds early.
+Start training knee bars, ankle locks, and toe hold early.
 Invest in knowledge, so that when the time comes, you’re ready to use them.
 It’s like learning to drive with your old man before you’re even of age to get a license.

 Be Ahead Of The Learning Curve